 A: Additional names are submitted to the same authority to which the original list was submitted.
-See the chart posted at https://elections.wi.gov/node/6564.
 In the City of Milwaukee, the list must be provided to the Municipal Board of Election Commissioners.

 Q: The clerk memo states their current list of election inspectors is subject to open records law.
 Is there a specific form or format in which the request for the list is made that will improve the probability of compliance?